 The Travel PCard is not intended to avoid or bypass appropriate Travel Policy and Travel Procedure.
 Failing to abide by the Travel Policy and by the guidelines set forth in this Travel PCard Handbook violates California State University, Stanislaus Contracting and Purchasing Policy.

 A Travel PCard offers the same conveniences as a personal credit card.
 However, keep in mind that the charges automatically go against a University account.
 If unapproved charges are made with the Travel PCard, the Cardholder will be required to reimburse the University.

 Travel PCard Policy

-- All Cardholders must sign and accept the terms and conditions of the CSU Stanislaus Travel PCard Cardholder Agreement.
+- All Cardholders must sign and accept the terms and conditions of the Stanislaus State Travel PCard Cardholder Agreement.

 - All purchase transactions processed against a Travel PCard must be made by the individual to whom the card is issued.